 Anastasius had banned the venationes (wild beast shows) in AD 498 and the pantomimes in AD 502, leaving only the Hippodrome as a venue for the often riotous factions.
 Cameron argues that Porphyrius was encouraged to changes factions to divert them from rioting and allow both to share in his victories, the proliferation of monuments testifying to this attempt to control the rivalry between factions.
 The Blues, for example, were allowed to erect a statue to Porphyrius while he still was competing; then the Greens were given permission to erect their own (foreground above).
 When Porphyrius raced again for the Blues, they, too, put up another one (background above).
 All these statues were of bronze, but the third statue erected by the Blues was gold.
 Although the second statue erected by the Greens was bronze, their third was bronze and silver.
 A final monument was erected by the Blues to Porphyrius when he was in his sixties.
 These honors were permitted, contends Cameron, because the victory of the charioteer also was an occasion for the populace to acclaim the emperor.

-Also in the Greek Anthology are two iambic poems (380, 381), written in the ninth or tenth century by someone who was familiar with the epigrams, that accompanied paintings on the gallery ceiling of the Kathisma (the emperor's box at the Hippodrome).
-They depicted Porphyrius and three other well-known charioteers: Julian (Reds), Faustinus (Greens), and Constantine, the son of Faustinus (Whites).
+Also in the Greek Anthology are two iambic poems (380, 381), written in the ninth or tenth century by someone who was familiar with the epigrams that accompanied paintings on the gallery ceiling of the Kathisma (the emperor's box at the Hippodrome).
+They depicted Porphyrius and three other well-known charioteers: Julian (Reds), Faustinus (Greens), and Constantine (Whites), the son of Faustinus.
 Cameron suggests that the paintings were contemporary with Porphyrius (circa AD 500) and done early in his career, when he, "the wonder of the Blues," raced for that faction.

-Cameron works with the other faces of the new monument, as well as the old one, in relating their epigrams to the Greek Anthology.
-He then considers all the other epigrams to Porphyrius to demonstrate how they, too, can be assigned to the five lost monuments.
+Cameron worked with the other faces of the new monument, as well as the old one, in relating their epigrams to the Greek Anthology.
+In considering all the other epigrams to Porphyrius, he demonstrated that they, too, can be assigned to the five lost monuments.
 In admittedly a very scholarly work, with few translations from Greek to English, there does seem to be a mistake in distinguishing between the left and right sides of the Green monument to Porphyrius.
 The epigram on the right face (p.
 80) seemingly should be attributed to the left face (p.
 118).

 As to the bronze statues of Porphyrius, they were melted down in 1204, when Constantinople was sacked in the Fourth Crusade, to provide metal for the minting of coins.
 The two extant bases likely were removed to the Seraglio after the Turkish conquest of the city in 1453.
 Now, only three monuments survive in place on the spina of the Hippodrome: the obelisk of Theodosius, the monument of Constantine Porphyrogenitus, and, remarkably, the bronze Serpent Column.